DigitalCommons/mykomap-monolith/docs/data-pipeline.md

     SERVER_DATA_ROOT=test/data

 There should be a dataset in there which is used for unit testing.
-Using this ad the default means the back-end has a dataset available out of the box.
+Using this as the default means the back-end has a dataset available out of the box.

 > [!NOTE]